SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 In this screencast, you see three windows:

-* On the left, we have [Penny](https://penny.vincenttunru.com/) where I've logged in with webID `https://woutslabbinck.solidcommunity.net/profile/card#me`.
+* On the left, we have [Penny](https://penny.vincenttunru.com/) where I've logged in with WebID `https://woutslabbinck.solidcommunity.net/profile/card#me`.
   In this window, I can now browse resources on Solid Pods while being authenticated.
 * On the top right, the Solid Agent in the `DemoUCPAgent.ts` configuration is running (see step 2)
 * On the bottom right, there is a blank terminal which will be used to send a policy to the Usage Control Policy Knowledge Graph (UCP KG) (i.e. the policy container)